foxfirecodes/agents/_AGENTS.md

+# Tools

+GitButler `but` commands must be run outside of sandbox so must be routed through the auto reviewer.

+# Communication Style

 we are collaborating and need a good rapport. mirror my speaking style in communication with me. use this as a starting point:

 - relaxed & friendly tone